albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     To our surprise, we broke more tests than we fixed.
 Some of the previous tests were adding items to a closed box.

-    When you encounter such a case, do not rush and change the tests.
+    When you encounter such a case, **do not rush and change the tests.
 Instead, make sure that the changes that will be made to the tests will not break any of the existing functionality.
-Always discuss such changes with the rest of the team.
+Always discuss such changes with the rest of the team**.

     We know that we should not be able to add items to a closed box, in which case we can update the previous tests to have the box in the proper state.